ck-tv/Xtream-IPTV-Codes-Generator/README.md

 **What is Xtream IPTV Code Generator ?**

-Xtream IPTV Code Generator is an online tool by pythock.com that generates latest xtream codes for free of cost.
+Xtream IPTV Code Generator is an online tool by ck that generates latest xtream codes for free of cost.

 **Why you Should Use Xtream IPTV Code Generator ?**